glomotion/mission-control/README.md

 ## Technical assumptions:
 MissionControl has been built with quite opinionated error handling.
-Imagening the high stakes of remotely operating machinery on Mars - I've deliberately been quite conservative with the way that the application errors out upon bad input or conditions.
+Imagening the high stakes of remotely operating machinery on Mars - I've deliberately been quite conservative with the way that the application errors out / resets upon bad input or conditions.

 Simply put, if MissionControl has any reason to doubt the success of a deployment, it will cease some/all operations before they cause a Rover to be left in an unplanned position / orientation.